frontity/api-reference/docs-api/frontity-packages/features-packages/wp-comments.md

 The validation errors returned from WordPress REST API are stored in the state in `state.comments.forms[].errors`.
 Each field sent as part of the comments object will have its related property under the `state.comments.forms[].errors` object if there's an error related to that field.

-Full list of fields that may be under this object can be seen at [The _fields_ of a comment](#the-fields-of-a-commentthe-fields-of-a-comment)
+Full list of fields that may be under this object is shown in [the fields of a comment](#the-fields-of-a-comment)

 #### `state.source.comment`